 CHRIS: I am indeed a social person who loves to share knowledge, listen carefully, and learn (life long learner).
 Thus, my reward is the continuing every day communication and collaboration with professionals across the globe.
 My role as an online community manager has helped me to develop a global understanding of the eLearning industry, find new friends, new colleagues, and new partners.

-COACH: What kinds of rules must a manager establish for an online community?
+COACH: What kinds of rules did you establish for your online communities?

 CHRIS: Excellent question!
 In order to make an online community effective, the community needs the following from its members: